Android personal app list

 SmartPack

 The sane choice for kernel managers.
-Fork of the now-discontinued Kernel Adiutor.
+Fork of the now-discontinued Kernel Adiutor; though no longer maintained since March 2023.

 Advantages compared to common kernel managers such as Franco (FKM) & EX: